Our master bathroom ideas will help to transform your main washroom into a stunning oasis of calm and relaxation.

-7. Trick the eye with luxury vinyl flooring
+16. Trick the eye with luxury vinyl flooring

 ‘Not only does it have to complement the design aesthetic, but it also has to withstand the trials that come from water and humidity, while remaining easy to clean.’

 ‘LVT [Luxury Vinyl Tile] is a fantastic option for the bathroom,’ says Escott.
 ‘The variety of designs available makes it possible to reproduce the look of wood and stone without the extra care that is needed with natural material.’

 17. Double up on walk-in showers

-A bath in the eaves gives way to showers at the taller point of the room – the walk-in nature of the showers, the positioning of the screens and minimal fittings means that two showers take up little more space than just one.
+A bath in the eaves gives way to showers at the taller point of the room and the walk-in nature of the showers, the positioning of the screens and minimal fittings means that two showers take up little more space than just one.

-9. Bring the party with patterned floors
+18. Bring the party with patterned floors

 If patterned walls seem like too much of a headache first thing in the morning, turn your bathroom into a dance floor with underfoot motifs.

-‘Using fun patterns and designs on the floor is a great way to add personality as it won’t dominate the whole space, and can be combined with softer touches in the rest of the décor to prevent it becoming too overwhelming’, says Thornley.
+‘Using fun patterns and designs on the floor is a great way to add personality as it won’t dominate the whole space, and can be combined with softer touches in the rest of the décor to prevent it becoming too overwhelming,' says Thornley.

-10. Make sure your bath is comfortable for you
+19. Make sure your bath is comfortable for you

 ‘Even if you love the look of a bath, you will never fully enjoy using it if you find it uncomfortable.
 How do you usually bathe?
 Different shapes suit different positions, some baths are better for sitting upright and reading a book, and others have curved sides for you to lie back into.’

 ‘If you can, get into the bath before you buy it!’ adds Joyce.
 ‘We showed two baths at the recent Design Week show at the Design Centre in Chelsea.
 Very different, yet opinion was divided as to which was the most comfortable.’

-11. Bring the outdoors in with natural motifs
+20. Bring the outdoors in with natural motifs

 A collective longing for the great outdoors has recently seen green paint colors, natural textures and organic motifs weave their way all over our homes.

-12. Enhance a fitted bath with on-trend tiles
+21. Enhance a fitted bath with on-trend tiles

 ‘There are plenty of options in how to dress up a fitted bath and the enclosed casing is the perfect canvas to have fun.
 You can either choose to blend it seamlessly by continuing your tiles on the panel or create an even bigger focal point by contrasting the tiles.’